View the 2016/17 NIHR Research Activity League Table

 Promoting, conducting and using clinical research to improve treatments for NHS patients in England is part of the NHS England Constitution – and a research-active NHS is a clear priority for patients.

-Watch our stakeholder videos and hear from people from across the country, from charities and industry, to patients about what the league table means to them.
+Watch our stakeholder videos and hear from people from across the country about what the league table means to them.